 Larger and more powerful than the original car, the BMW MINI made use of retro styling cues to echo the looks of the Issigonis Mini.
 Like the earlier car, the new MINI has spawned several variations including convertibles, estates and an SUV, plus of course sporty Cooper versions.

 If you have motor trade insurance from somewhere like quotemetoday.co.uk/motor-trade-insurance you’ll probably know that the MINI has had three major facelifts over its life, though it still retains a distinctive and instantly recognisable look.

 2019, of course, marks the 60th anniversary of the launch of the original Mini and to mark this event a new MINI 60 Years Edition is being released.
 Based on the MINI Cooper hatchback, the car will be finished in traditional British Racing Green with black exterior trim.
-It will have 17-inch alloy wheels in a smart two-tone finish and will only be available with automatic transmission.
+It will have 17-inch Alloy Wheel Refurbishment in a smart two-tone finish and will only be available with automatic transmission.